 · Unless still required in connection with the purposes for which it was collected, such as a particular campaign, we will usually remove your personal detail ten years after the date it was collected.

-· Data is reviewed annually.
+· Data is reviewed regularly.

 · If you ask us to stop sending you emails, we will store your information on an ‘unsubscribed’ list to ensure you are not contacted again.

 · You can exercise your ‘right of erasure’ to have your personal information removed completely and immediately.